lorien/grab/README.rst

 * Flexible customization of HTTP requests
 * Automatic charset detection
 * Powerful API of extracting info from HTML documents with XPATH queries
-* Asynchronous API to make thousands of simultaneous queries
+* Asynchronous API to make thousands of simultaneous queries.
+This part of library called Spider and it is too big to even list its features in this README.
 * Python 3 ready
 * And much, much more
 * Grab has written by the guy who is doing site scraping since 2005